As a project or operations manager, one concern you may have is how to make a work schedule that fairly distributes a team workload.

 Monthly Work Schedule Template

-The Monthly Work Schedule Template lets you schedule both the employees’ work days and shifts for each date on a monthly basis.
+The Monthly Work Schedule Template allows you to schedule employees’ workdays and shifts for each date on a monthly basis.

 How to use the Monthly Work Schedule Template?

-Simply add the employee names, and an “X” or a checkmark under each date they are scheduled to work.
+Simply add the employee names, and an “X” under each date they’re scheduled to work.

-The Google Sheets and Excel versions of the template also calculate the daily statistics per employee in terms of:
+The Google Sheets version of the template also calculates the daily statistics per employee in terms of:

 - How many times individual employees have been scheduled to work per month, and